Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 7. Support older toddlers and children

-Breakfast, lunches, snacks, dressing, toileting, activities, drop-offs, pick-ups, forms, appointments, play, nurture, bedtimes are all non-breastfeeding related care activities that may be options for you to take up to share the parenting load with your partner/ loved one.
+Breakfast, lunches, snacks, dressing, toileting, activities, drop-offs, pick-ups, forms, appointments, play, nurture, and bedtimes are all non-feeding-related care activities that may be options for you to take up to share the parenting load with your partner/ loved one.

 These were the 7 main strategies suggested but we want to add in an 8th that may or may not work in your circumstances, and that is calling in other support or considering paid support (if your budget can stretch), if YOU know you cannot provide the support your people need.

-This is truly valuable, life-shaping work your breastfeeding partner is doing and to protect that, is worthy of support.
+This is truly valuable, life-shaping work your breastfeeding partner/wife is doing, and to protect that is worthy of support.

-Finally, if your baby is not breastfed, but your partner is still dealing with the majority of nighttime care, then all the above can be applied in your family, too.
+Finally, if your baby is not breastfed, but your partner is still dealing with the majority of nighttime care, then all the above can be applied to your family, too.

-Now it is up to you to take some time to think, discuss and figure out what you’d like to try.
+Now, it is up to you and your family/support network to take some time to think, discuss and figure out what you’d like to try.

 Your role is vital.